spectrum-health-systems/tingen-documentation/README.md

 Also, since API documentation is generated using the *development versions* of source code, it may be different than the stable release source code.

-# Static documenation

-Examples.

-You can also review the Tingen Documentation [Roadmaps](https://github.com/orgs/spectrum-health-systems/projects/50/views/3) and [Changelogs](https://github.com/orgs/spectrum-health-systems/projects/50/views/4?groupedBy%5BcolumnId%5D=141162087&filterQuery=status%3ACompleted)

 # Static documentation

 Static documentation.

+# Other documentation

+You can also review the Tingen Documentation [Roadmaps](https://github.com/orgs/spectrum-health-systems/projects/50/views/3) and [Changelogs](https://github.com/orgs/spectrum-health-systems/projects/50/views/4?groupedBy%5BcolumnId%5D=141162087&filterQuery=status%3ACompleted)

 # Documentation snapshots